Jeff Allen (offensive lineman): Houston Texans

 On March 9, 2016, Allen signed a four-year contract with the Houston Texans.

 On May 11, 2018, Allen was placed on the reserve/physically unable to perform list after dealing with concussions and ankle injuries.
 On July 13, 2018, Allen was released by the Texans after reaching an injury settlement.

 Kansas City Chiefs (second stint)

 On October 16, 2018, Allen signed with the Chiefs.

 Allen was re-signed on August 20, 2019.
 He was released on October 3, 2019.
 He announced his retirement after the Chiefs won Super Bowl LIV.
 Despite not being on the roster when the Chiefs won the Super Bowl, he received a Super Bowl ring from the Chiefs.

 Personal life

-Allen is married to Marrisa Holden, a former Illinois soccer player.
+Allen is married to Marissa Holden, a former Illinois soccer player.
 They have one daughter and son together.

 In 2018, the couple founded The Cookie Society, a gourmet cookie shop based in Frisco, Texas.